 - Transaction latency due to 2PC

-- In need of a centralized version manager
+- In need of a centralized timestamp allocation service

 - OOM (out of memory) when extensive data is written in the memory

 In the optimistic transaction model, transactions might fail to be committed because of write–write conflict in heavy contention scenarios.
 TiDB uses optimistic concurrency control by default, whereas MySQL applies pessimistic concurrency control.
 This means that MySQL adds locks during the execution of write-type SQL statements, and its Repeatable Read isolation level allows for current reads, so commits generally do not encounter exceptions.
 To lower the difficulty of adapting applications, TiDB provides an internal retry mechanism.

 If a write-write conflict occurs during the transaction commit, TiDB automatically retries the SQL statement that includes write operations.
 You can enable the automatic retry by setting

 OFF and set the retry limit by configuring

 # Whether to disable automatic retry. ("on" by default) tidb_disable_txn_auto_retry = OFF # Set the maximum number of the retires. ("10" by default) # When “tidb_retry_limit = 0”, automatic retry is completely disabled. tidb_retry_limit = 10